iterami/Starfield-2D3D.htm/README.md

 iterami/Starfield-2D3D.htm
 --------------------------

-A web-based infinite field of stars.
+Infinite field of stars made with the canvas.

 ---